 Award Saifi Institute (Beirut): Intensive Course of Intermediate Arabic

 I would be happy to supervise students interested in: intercultural dialogue, language education in situation of emergencies and crisis, language teachers' wellbeing, the capabilities approach applied to education and language education, creative teaching pedagogies, participatory action research, peacebuilding and conflict transformation, integration through languages and the arts, decolonizing methodologies and indigenous knowledges.

 International Masters in Adult Education for Social Change (IMAESC)

-- Dissertation course (course leader)
+- Dissertation course (course lead)

 MSc/MEd Educational Studies

 - International Issues in Adult Education (course lead)

 - Language and Intercultural Education for a Globalised World (course lead)